 Since academia is a type of business, you will have responsibilities that you must uphold.
 You will be asked to greet and talk with visitors, give demos, show up to meetings, get projects done on time, etc. If you are not well organized, you will have a difficult time meeting those obligations.
 A technically brilliant student will be greatly hampered if he or she exhibits an “absent minded” personality and develops a reputation for being disorganized.

 There are many different time management and organization skills, and you can find many books on those at your local bookstore.
 This guide is not going to describe them.
 Find one that works for you and use it.
-I can highly recommend Stephen Covey's book, listed in the references.
+I can highly recommend Stephen Covey’s book, listed in the references.
+Another book is Getting Things Done by David Allen.
 But whatever system you pick, just make sure it works for you.
 I have never found anyone else who uses my filing scheme, but it is effective for me (by minimizing the combined time of putting away and locating a piece of information).
 All that really matters is whether or not it works.

 One metaphor I found useful is the following: Organize your tasks as if you were juggling them.
 Juggling several balls requires planning and skill.
 You must grab and toss each ball before it hits the ground.
 You can only toss one ball at a time, just as you can only work on one task at a time.
 The order in which you toss the balls is crucial, much as the order of working on tasks often determines whether or not you meet all your deadlines.
 Finally, once you start a task (grab a ball) you want to get enough done so you can ignore it for a while (throw it high enough in the air so it won’t come down for a while).
 Otherwise you waste too much time in context switches between tasks.
 Do you see jugglers try to keep each ball at the same height above the ground, frantically touching every ball every second?

-I am always amazed that articles written about businesses consistently put good communication skills at or near the top of list of skills that employers want to see in people but rarely find.
-But you know what?
-It's true!
+As a student, I was always amazed that articles written about business consistently put good communication skills at or near the top of the list of skills that employers want to see but often didn’t find in candidates.
+Now, as someone who has worked in industry for a long time and also hired people, I can confirm this is true.

-Conversely, if you cannot communicate well, then your career options after graduation will be limited.
-Professors spend most of their time communicating: teaching, fundraising, guiding graduate students, and documenting their results (through papers, videos, viewgraphs, etc.) In industry, we need people who can communicate well so they can work in teams, learn what businesses and customers need, present their results, raise funds, and transition to leadership roles in projects and personnel management.
-If you are technically brilliant but are incapable of communicating, then your results will be limited to what you can accomplish alone and your career growth will be limited, both in industry and academia.
+Conversely, if you cannot communicate well, then your career opportunities after graduation will be limited.
+Professors spend most of their time communicating: teaching, fundraising, guiding graduate students, and documenting their results (through papers, videos, slidesets, etc.).
+In industry, we need people who can communicate well so they can work in teams, learn what businesses and customers need, present their results, raise funds, and transition to leadership roles in project and personnel management.
+If you are technically brilliant but are incapable of communicating or working with other people, then your results will be limited to what you can accomplish alone and your career growth will have a low ceiling, both in industry and academia.

 Unfortunately, not all graduate students receive training in giving presentations or writing technical documents (which are different from English essays).
 These are skills that can be learned!
 Don’t worry if giving presentations and writing papers are not something that comes naturally to you.
 I was not very comfortable giving oral presentations when I started graduate school, so I made a concerted effort to learn how to do so, by taking classes, reading about the subject, and practicing.
 It’s not easy, but it’s well worth the investment.
 If you need practice, try giving informal talks at research luncheons, joining Toastmasters, and studying good speakers to see what they do.